 Note: For smoother viewing allow time for the videos to buffer fully.

 The Begum of Bhopal 1925

-James Lovegrove can bee seen in the opening shot.
+James Lovegrove can bee seen in the foreground of the opening shot.
 He is the tall gentleman with grey hair and a white beard, holding a top hat.
 A little later on Lord Headley also appears.
-The Begum of Bhopal was Sultan Jehan, the daughter and successor of Shah Jehan, Begum of Bhopal who had funded the construction of the Woking Mosque
+The Begum of Bhopal was Sultan Jehan, the daughter and successor of Shah Jehan, Begum of Bhopal who had funded the construction of the Woking Mosque.